 Maldacena has suggested that the whole space-time region inside of an $AdS_D$ bubble can be described in terms of the boundary CFT living on the worldsheet of the bubble wall.
 This includes the the singularity which develops at the future boundary of the bubble interior.
 It would therefore be interesting if this could be removed from the picture and substituted with a regular description in terms of a worldsheet CFT.

 In view of the preceeding analysis, a perhaps more precise statement seems to be the following.
-In the case of $AdS_n$ bubbles nucleating in Minkowski space, the woldsheet CFT correctly describes the effect of the bubble on the remaining Minkowski space.
-Also, knowledge of the quantum state in the dual description is sufficient in order to determine the quantum state on an early slice $H_n$ of the open FRW universe within the bubble (see Fig 1).
-In this sense, there is complementarity.
+In the case of $AdS_n$ bubbles nucleating in Minkowski space, the woldsheet CFT correctly describes the effect of the bubble on the remaining Minkowski space at energies smaller than the UV cut-off, $E\ll \lambda_{UV}$.
+At energies comparable or above the UV cut-off, the wordsheet theory is no longer conformal, but we may perhaps adopt the point of view that there is still an effective theory on the worldsheet which accounts for the bulk modes inside the bubble.
+This would correspond to integrating the KK modes to the interior of the worldsheet in the dS foliation (that is, the modes in the shaded region in Fig. 1, to the left of the worldsheet).
+Knowledge of the quantum state in the dual description should then be sufficient in order to determine the quantum state on an early slice $H_n$ of the open FRW universe within the bubble (see Fig 1).